 A good goal is clear and compelling; it’s time-bound, measurable, challenging, & meaningful.
 It generates energy among all team members.

+Measurable.
 A measurable goal is clear.
 It’s simple to know when it’s achieved.
 It also delivers real-time performance feedback, which empowers the team to hone in on how to best use their energy.

+Challenging.
 The right amount of challenge depends on the team’s capabilities—the goal needs to be ‘right-sized.’
 Too much challenge and energy is lost to anxiety and stress.
 Too little and energy is lost to boredom and complacency.
 The right amount of challenge sits just outside of the team’s comfort zone—it makes everyone a little uncomfortable.

 But a compelling goal isn’t enough.
-We also need a conducive environment and systems.

 2) A Conducive Environment